Tennessee Wedding Laws

-Getting Ordained in Tennessee
+Getting Married in Tennessee

 How to Get a Tennessee Marriage License

-Signing the Marriage License in Tennessee
+Applying For a Marriage License in Tennessee

-Universal Citation: TN Code § 36-3-103 (2015) (a) Before being joined in marriage, the parties shall present to the minister or officer a license under the hand of a county clerk in this state, directed to such minister or officer, authorizing the solemnization of a marriage between the parties.
+(a) Before being joined in marriage, the parties shall present to the minister or officer a license under the hand of a county clerk in this state, directed to such minister or officer, authorizing the solemnization of a marriage between the parties.
 Such license shall be valid for thirty (30) days from its issuance by the clerk.